samuel-hunter/ur-game/docs/api-plan.md

 ### Forfeit

-Request the client's player forefiets the game:
+Request the client's player forfeits the game.
+Hypermedia control reveals itself on game resources as the `forfeit` relation:

 ```json
 { "request": "$uri" }
 ```

-### Message
+### Chat

-Request to send a message:
+Request to send a chat message.
+Hypermedia control reveals itself on in-session events as the `chat` relation:

 ```json
 {